IS IT ILLEGAL TO RECORD AUDIO ON SECURITY CAMERA?

 Security cameras with audio are currently allowed in 38 States plus the District of Columbia.
-These 38 States that allow individuals to record conversations through security cameras with audio and video with the knowledge or consent of at least one person being recorded and do not require them to tell the other party.
-This law is called a “one-party consent” statute.
-These states are: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin and Wyoming and the District of Columbia.
+Certainly, these 38 States that allow individuals to record conversations through security cameras with audio and video.
+Additionally, with the knowledge or consent of at least one person being recorded.
+As well as do not require them to tell the other party.
+So, this law is called a “one-party consent” statute.
+So, these states are Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi.
+Additionally, Missouri, Nebraska, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island.
+Also, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin and Wyoming and the District of Columbia.

-Security cameras system with audio on 12 states require the consent of every member of the conversation when audio is being recorded.
-These states are: California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania and Washington.
-In California, there is an exception – you can record a conversation with the consent of only one party if criminal activity (kidnapping, extortion, bribery or a violent felony) is involved.
-Some states have made laws against the criminal use of security cameras with audio and video even when consent is given.
+Security cameras system with audio on 12 states require the consent of every member of the conversation.
+Even, when audio is being recorded.
+Certainly, these states are California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania and Washington.
+Even, in California, there is an exception – you can record a conversation with the consent of only one party.
+Then if criminal activity (kidnapping, extortion, bribery or a violent felony) is involved.
+Some states have made laws against the criminal use of security cameras with audio and video.
+Even when consent is given.

 As many as 24 states outlaw the use of hidden security cameras with audio installed in private places.
-Regardless of the state, it is almost always illegal to record a conversation with a security cameras with audio capabilities to which you are not a party, do not have consent to record, and could not naturally overhear.
-Federal law and most state laws also make it illegal to disclose the contents of an illegally intercepted call or record communication with a security cameras system with audio.
-For this reason, users must ensure that they follow the laws of their state before employing audio recording security camera systems.
+Regardless of the state, it is almost always illegal to record a conversation.
+Even, with a security camera with audio capabilities to which you are not a party.
+So, do not have consent to record, and could not naturally overhear.
+Federal law and most state laws also make it illegal to disclose the contents of an illegally intercepted call.
+Also record communication with a security cameras system with audio.
+Then, users must ensure that they follow the laws of their state before employing audio recording security camera systems.

-Before installing at your business or home security cameras with audio, at Dicsan Technology we recommend that you understand all federal, state and local laws in regards to security cameras with audio and video and hidden security cameras with audio to avoid any non-compliance.
-Our team of knowledgeable Security Advisors will be more than happy to answer your questions or provide you with more information regarding the use or installation of security cameras with audio.*
+Before installing your business security cameras with audio, at Dicsan Technology, we recommend that you understand all federal, state.
+As well as local laws regarding security cameras with audio and video.
+Also, hidden security cameras with audio to avoid any non-compliance.
+Our team of knowledgeable Security Advisors will be more than happy to answer your questions or provide you.
+Basically, with more information regarding using or installing security cameras with audio.